waltandmartha/readmeproject/README.md

 The existing software used by the client does not currently require many security features due to the fact that the client does not handle any sensitive data.
 In saying that, we have been aware of industry standards related to security.
 This includes not pushing vulnerable data to github (environment variables), using secure messaging services, and respecting our clients privacy requests.

 ## 21. Discuss methods you will use to protect information and data.

 Firstly we are using environment variables to store our keys securely.
 Any sensitive data(supplier parts details) has not been included in the project on Github to make sure this information is not misused.
 Any members/volunteers are already using seceret pin number to check in for days work.

 ## 22. Research what your legal obligations are in relation to handling user data.

 The GDPR is the most official guidelines regarding handling of personal information.
 The GDPR states: if we are to store personal data we are to disclose the fact that we are doing so, or not do so at all.
 No personal data may be processed unless it is done under a lawful basis.
 Users of the application may request a copy of the personal information collected in a common format, and may have the right to delete any data upon request.

 Because we are only creating an application based on making orders and will only be used by staff of the company, we will not have to worry about the GDPR guidelines.
+We are also not collecting or storing any personal information through our app.

 ***